We Only Represent Clients In Michigan

 The Sixth Amendment of the United States Constitution guarantees the right to legal representation.
 This means you have the right to consult with an attorney if you believe you need one, especially if you’re facing potential DUI charges.
 You won’t be allowed to speak to an attorney while a case is being actively investigated but once arrested you should be provided that option.

-If you feel that your situation is becoming more complex or that your rights may be at risk, you can calmly and respectfully request an attorney.
-For example, you can say, “I would like to speak to an attorney before answering any further questions.”
+If you believe your situation is becoming complicated or your rights are in jeopardy, you can calmly and respectfully ask for a lawyer.
+For instance, you might say, “I would like to speak to an attorney before answering any further questions.”

 Under the Fourth Amendment of the United States Constitution and Michigan law, you have protection against unreasonable searches and seizures.
 This includes searches of your vehicle.
 In general, law enforcement officers must have either probable cause or your consent to conduct a search.